brunofacca/zen-rails-base-app/README.md

 4. Run `bundle install`
 5. Configure the databases:

-    1. If using PostgreSQL, uncomment the `pg` gem from the `Gemfile`, if using MySQL uncomment the `mysql2` gem.
+    1. If using PostgreSQL, uncomment the `pg` gem from the `Gemfile`.
+If using MySQL, uncomment the `mysql2` gem.

     2. Uncomment the section of `config/database.yml` corresponding to your chosen DBMS.